 As part of a no win no fee agreement, or conditional agreement, you only agree to pay for your legal support if your claim is successful.
 In the event that your claim is rejected, then you will not need to pay a penny in fees to your solicitor.
 If your claim is successful, then your solicitor’s fees will usually be either deducted from your pay-out or billed to the opposing side in your case.
 No win no fee claims help you to get the justice you deserve and financial compensation you are entitled to without risking any financial loss to yourself.

-Trips, slips and also falls are some of the most common types of accidents that people have, and while most injuries sustained from these kinds of accidents are mild, when you add a broken or missing drain or manhole cover into the equation, the consequences can be much worse and can cause injuries that you may not expect to ever encounter.
+Trips, slips and also falls are some of the most common types of accidents that people make manhole compensation claims for.
+While most injuries sustained from these kinds of accidents are mild, when you add a broken or missing drain or manhole cover into the equation, the consequences can be much worse and can cause injuries that you may not expect to ever encounter.

 Injuries sustained from drain and manhole cover accidents can vary from moderate sprains to severe fractures, back and neck injuries and head injuries.
 Many injuries will have far-reaching consequences and life-altering impacts.
 In cases such as this, where there has been significant suffering and damages incurred, resulting in time off work and a financial burden being placed on the victim, it is important to get justice and compensation.